 In 1978 Valerio and Paolo decided to take over the first farm run by their grandfather Mario, creating Tenuta Casali.
 Wine in Romagna is a family affair and their passion is passed on quickly to their children.
 Today both in the vineyard and in the winery they work with Silvia, Francesco and Daniele.

-This mix of traditions and new visions allows us to remain with roots firmly attached to the land, but at the same time testing new roads for an increasingly natural, good wine, able to tell the essence of a unique territory.
+This mix of traditions and new visions allows us to keep our roots firmly attached to the land, but at the same time to test new roads for an increasingly natural, good wine, able to tell the essence of a unique terroir.

 On a total area of 60 hectares, our 20 hectares of vineyards are located in the most suitable parcels for soil quality, sun exposure and microclimate.
-Placed on the lands of ancient river terraces, enjoying a strong diurnal and seasonal temperature variations, which assure the wines great intensity of aromas and flavors.
+They are located on the lands of ancient river terraces, enjoying a strong diurnal and seasonal temperature variations, which assure the wines great intensity of aromas and flavors.

 For younger wines, gravel soils have been chosen that give freshness and minerality.
-On the other hand, the vineyards from which the grapes destined for long-aging bottles come are found on soils rich in white clay and limestone, which ensure the wines a very refined tannins pattern and a well-integrated acid incidence.
+On the other hand, vineyards producing grapes which the grapes destined for long-aging bottles are found on soils rich in white clay and limestone, which ensure the wines a very refined tannins pattern and a well-integrated acid incidence.

-The vinification choices respond to the needs of each individual farm, vine variety and to a precise idea of wine refined over time through trials, tastings and experiments.
+The wine making choices respond to the needs of each individual farm, vine variety and to a precise idea of wine refined over time through trials, tastings and experiments.
 The hand-picked grapes arrive inside our cellar where they are immediately vinified.